duhnnie/Muxie-Desktop-Releases/SUPPORT.md

 ![](./assets/logo.png)

+## Supported models

+Muxie is capable of scrobbling from iPod devices.
+The currently supported models are:

-Currently, Muxie supports the [iPod Classic (Late 2019)](https://support.apple.com/en-us/103823#ipod) with software updated to 2.0.4 Mac.
+- [iPod classic (Late 2019)](https://support.apple.com/en-us/103823#ipod) with software updated to 2.0.4 Mac.
 The iPod Classic Late 2019 is, according [Wikipedia](https://en.wikipedia.org/wiki/IPod_Classic#Models), 6th generation, and according many users, 7th generation.

+- **iPod (5th generation)** also known as iPod with video or Fifth Generation iPod

-Currently, support is limited to this particular model.
+Currently, support is limited to these particular models.

 While we support the mentioned model, there are still some little known issues, [check them out](https://github.com/duhnnie/Muxie-Desktop-Releases/blob/main/KNOWN_ISSUES.md).